 The only problem: You know it’s building you up just to break your heart.

 Before the Storm understands what made Life is Strange great and celebrates it.
 It may not have time-travel nor supernatural mysteries to solve but it has great characters, a beautiful story, fantastic music, and better graphics.

 If you’re into adventure games and enjoy immersing yourself in stories that are relatable, Before the Storm is one of the best games you could play on Mac.

-As a fan of shooters and real-time strategy games, I’m as far away from the game’s target demographic as one can be.
-Still, the game tells a fascinating story most will enjoy, even if teenage dramas aren’t usually your cup of tea.
+As a fan of action-heavy adventure games, such as Rise of the Tomb Raider or Mafia 3, I’m as far away from the game’s target demographic as one can be.
+Still, the game tells a fascinating story most will enjoy, even if teenage drama isn’t usually your cup of tea.

 But we’re here to focus on the Mac version of the game, so let’s get on to it.